Billi7676/abs_multi_mn_install_v2/README.md

 	http://explorer.absify.me

 Also note that the script will display at the end which ip is associated with which private key.
-You will need this info to set up masternode.conf file corectly.
+You will need this info to set up protx commands corectly.

-After your node is synced with the network, switch to your control wallet and start your masternodes.
-Open masternode tab, select each alias you just created from the masternode list and click the Start alias button.
-You should get a "Successfuly started MNx" prompt.
+After your node is synced with the network, switch to your control wallet and run part 3 commands in debug console.

-Now you need to wait another 20 minutes and the status of your masternodes should be Enabled.

 To check if a masternode was started succesfully type next command on your vps: